davidhullster/davidhullster.github.io/_posts/2020-07-13-oop-class-planning.markdown

 </ul>

-<p>After considering those questions and making decisions about how you’re going to get started with a class definition, you can begin to define your class.</p>
+After considering those questions and making decisions about how you’re going to get started with a class definition, you can begin to define your class.